 According to an Accenture study, 94% of firms experienced supply chain disruption during the Covid-19 pandemic.
 The report predicts that supply chains will have to expand in-built resilience to survive future disruptions.
 And while the pandemic is an atypical risk event in terms of scale and onset, one lesson stands out above all else; when disruption happens across borders, supply chains grind to a stop unless software and data are there to underpin decision making.

 The Accenture study recommends that “capability should be technology-led, leveraging platforms that support applied analytics, artificial intelligence, and machine learning.
 It should also ensure end-to-end transparency across the supply chain.
 In the long-term, risk response will need to become an integral part of business-as-usual protocols.”

-The pandemic not only presented novel supply chain challenges, it highlighted a number of problems that should have been fixed long ago; lack of flexibility and visibility of supply chain isn’t just a problem during a pandemic, after all.
+The pandemic not only presented novel supply chain challenges, but it also highlighted a number of problems that should have been fixed long ago; lack of flexibility and visibility of the supply chain isn’t just a problem during a pandemic, after all.
 These issues are what drive the likes of KlearNow to develop customs clearance software and are what drove Fractory to find a way of making tube cutting easier, quicker, and cheaper.